A new method of analyzing MRI brain images enables researchers to determine which letter a test subject was looking at.

 “After this we did something new’, says lead researcher Marcel van Gerven.
 ‘We gave the model prior knowledge: we taught it what letters look like.
 This improved the recognition of the letters enormously.
 The model compares the letters to determine which one corresponds most exactly with the speckle image, and then pushes the results of the image towards that letter.
 The result was the actual letter, a true reconstruction.”

 “Our approach is similar to how we believe the brain itself combines prior knowledge with sensory information.
-For example, you can recognise the lines and curves in this article as letters only after you have learned to read.
+For example, you can recognize the lines and curves in this article as letters only after you have learned to read.
 And this is exactly what we are looking for: models that show what is happening in the brain in a realistic fashion.
-We hope to improve the models to such an extent that we can also apply them to the working memory or to subjective experiences such as dreams or visualisations.
+We hope to improve the models to such an extent that we can also apply them to the working memory or to subjective experiences such as dreams or visualizations.
 Reconstructions indicate whether the model you have created approaches reality.”

 Improved resolution; more possibilities